BKeyport/homebridge-davis/README.md

 Testing is needed - if you use this - please let me know through github issues - if it works, if it don't, if something else is wrong, or if you can get rid of the "socket hang up" issue.

 Original Code by pmoon00, modifications and new work by bkeyport

+## Donation

+As with all of my work, I don't want compensation for this.
+I would however, like you to donate to L'Arche Tahoma Hope, a 501(c)3 home for the disabled.

+Please donate to https://www.larchetahomahope.org/donate/ - Mark it in honor of Nancy Tyson or make a comment to the same.
+Thank you.